Sarahana Shrestha

-Sarahana Shrestha (born March 5, 1981) is a Nepalese-American democratic socialist politician and activist.
+Sarahana Shrestha is a Nepalese-American democratic socialist politician and activist.
 She is a member of the New York State Assembly, representing the New York's 103rd State Assembly district in the mid-Hudson Valley.
 She was first elected in November 2022.

 Early life and education

 Shrestha was born in Kathmandu, Nepal, and moved to the United States in 2001 to study computer science at the New York Institute of Technology.
+She became interested in socialist politics and the anti-war movement as a college student.
 She became an American citizen in 2019.
-She became interested in socialist politics as a college student.

 Career

 Shrestha is affiliated with Public Power NY, a coalition of clean energy advocacy organizations.
 She has also worked as a graphic designer and is the co-chair of the Democratic Socialists of America's Ulster County chapter.
 Shrestha focused her campaign on climate and renewable energy policy.

 In 2021, she and her husband worked on Phil Erner's campaign for the Ulster County legislature.